 Rapid urbanization is a trend seen across the developing world, with the fastest rates of growth seen in Sub-Saharan Africa.
 Much of this is due to rural urban migration of people in search of jobs and or higher education or higher standards of living.
 Urbanization rates in Kenya have mirrored those seen in other Africa countries and just like in other areas, the housing sector is not growing in tandem with the rates of urbanization.
 It must be appreciated that there is scarcity of residential premises in our urban areas.
 This has seen more and more residential buildings coming up to cater for the increased demand.
-The result of this has seen more and more single dwelling land being converted to multi dwelling residential use and most urban areas set aside/zoned for single dwelling and low rise residential developments convert to high rise Multi-family dwelling developments.
+The result of this has seen more and more agricultural land being converted to residential use and most urban areas set aside/ low rise residential developments convert to high rise Multi-family dwelling developments.

-There is a glaring gap between the demand and availability of affordable modern residential facilities in various sections of Nairobi and the large metro region.
+There is a glaring gap between the demand and availability of affordable residential facilities in various sections of Nairobi and the large metro region.
 This has been largely so because most of the more recent large scale developments in areas near the major towns have tended to focus more on commercial and office use developments.
+The conceived project is designed to be within character of the current housing trend for Kileleshwa area in particular, where this survey revealed that town houses are allowed and are guaranteed of attracting the desired clientele.
+A survey sponsored by the proponent has established that demand exists for such development and that the target clientele would cherish an environment that meets the following criterion: